nikoaha/portfolio/Matomo URL manipulation with JS regex/README.md

 This project was implemented to leave out a user ID number that was provided with a certain cloud service's url for matomo's tracking service.

-Notice that we don't change the url on the browser in any way - the url is just reported as a different url to Matomo service.
+Notice that we don't change the url on the browser in any way - the url is just reported as a modified url to Matomo service.

 So what we do here:
 Original URL: https://matomo.xxxxx.fi/4